 What is mutual aid?

-Mutual Aid is when people get together to build community by volunarily sharing resources with each other.
-Mutual Aid groups are more concerned about local resiliency than global campaigns, and prefer solidarity before charity.
-Mutual aid groups have existed around the world for over 200 years.
-Mutual aid groups generally prioritize the needs of minorities and other underserved communities.
+Mutual aid is when people get together to build community by volunarily sharing resources with each other.
+Mutual aid groups are more concerned with local resiliency than global campaigns, prefer solidarity over charity, and have existed around the world for over 200 years.
+Mutual aid groups recognize that structural inequality and injustice must be accounted for and addressed…

 TechGirlz is an awesome organization aiming to inspire young girls to pursue a career in tech.
 Their mission is for such an important cause and the impact they are having is truly outstanding.